pbuckner/x-plane_plugins/XPython/docs/source/development/xlua_typical.rst

 Typical Aircraft xlua Plugin
 ============================

-.. warning:: This is proposed documentation, for review only.

 Most Aircraft Xlua scripts look similar, so taking that as an example, here's a annotated version for python.